iiab/iiab/scripts/iiab-diagnostics.README.md

 The ``pastebinit`` command can then be used to auto-upload this file, creating a short URL that makes it easier to pass around.

-But first off, the file is compiled by harvesting 5 main kinds of things:
+But first off, the file is compiled by harvesting 1 + 6 kinds of things:

+0. Filename Header + Git Hashes + OS

 1. Files specially requested (if you run ``sudo iiab-diagnostics PATH/FILE1 PATH/FILE2``)

 2. Regular Files

-3. Output of Commands
+3. Content of Directories (1-level deep)

-4. Content of Directories, 1-level deep
+4. Output of Commands

+5. Firewall Rules

-5. Log Files: (last 100 lines of each)
+6. Log Files (last 100 lines of each)

 ## Usage